proctorlabs/templar/README.md

 * Whitespace control can be accomplished by adding a `-` to any of the above blocks e.g. `{{- 'no whitespace! -}}`.
     * Whitespace control can be added to one or both sides of the tags.
 All spaces, new lines, or other whitespace on the side with the `-` on it will be removed as if the block is immediately next to the other element.

+As documentation is still in progress, see the [kitchen sink](./examples/kitchen_sink.tmpl) for examples of template usage.

 ## Expression syntax